<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7444762&amp;fmt=gif">

 Implementing a secure data management system

-Document management software (DMS) is a digital solution that enables organizations to process, capture, store, manage and track documents.
-By tightly managing confidential information, you can develop compliance-friendly processes that start, execute and complete in a stable, predictable, measurable way.
+Document management software (DMS) is a digital solution strictly controls confidential student information, so you can develop compliance-friendly processes that begin, execute and conclude in a stable, predictable, measurable way.

 Employee training and awareness

-Engaging employees in ongoing training is required to meet many compliance regulations, such as HIPAA, and FERPA, among others.
+Regular, ongoing employee training is essential to meet FERPA standards.
 Failure to comply with these requirements not only puts your company at risk by not ensuring your employees are properly trained; it subjects your organization to strict fines and penalties.

 This training covers the key laws related to how student records can be used and shared, breaks down what responsibilities each staff member and instructor has, offers tips for safeguarding student privacy, and details what can happen if these rules aren’t followed.